 - Always consult your doctor.
 Usually, your doctor will do a colonoscopy or sigmoidoscopy to diagnose the condition.

-- Avoid high-fat diet, avoid eating too much meat.
+- Avoid a high-fat diet, and avoid eating too much meat.

 - Gradually increase fiber in your diet.

 - Try to stop smoking and drinking alcohol.

 (all of the above are risk factors for developing colon polyps).

 For more information about colon polyps, click here.

 A dysentery is a form of severe diarrhea associated with blood and mucus.
 Every IBS patient can have an attack of dysentery due to infections through contaminated food or water.

 It is a common cause of blood in stool with your IBS.